 At the 1939 World’s Fair, Massachusetts launched a celebrity onto the world’s stage.
 She had beautiful brown eyes, gorgeous hair, a sultry walk and horns.
 She was Elsie the Cow, spokescow for the Borden Dairy Company.

-Borden, which started operation in 1857, was a pioneer in developing condensed milk.
+Borden, which started operation in 1857, pioneered the development of condensed milk.
 The Connecticut company’s innovative method of transporting and storing milk without refrigeration helped feed the troops in the Union Army.

-Leading up to the World’s Fair, Borden was looking for a way to showcase its new rotolactator milking machine.
-The company in 1936 had created a cartoon cow advertisement, named Elsie, to encourage the public to ‘enjoy a nice glass of milk.’
-Her face was widely known, but she wasn’t originally planned to have a starring role at the fair.
+Leading up to the World’s Fair, Borden wanted a way to showcase its new rotolactator milking machine.
+The company in 1936 had created a cartoon cow advertisement, named Elsie, to encourage the public to “enjoy a nice glass of milk.”
+She had a well-known face by then, but the company didn’t plan for her to star at the fair.

 No, like many starlets the real Elsie took a convoluted path to fame.
-Born in Brookfield, Mass. with the unlikely moniker “You’ll Do Lobelia,” she started out as a bit player in Borden’s World’s Fair pageant.
-She was one of 150 Jersey cows sent to the fair.
-Twice a day the herd would be brought through the milking room and milked on the rotolactator machinery.
+Born in Brookfield, Mass., with the unlikely moniker “You’ll Do Lobelia,” she started out as a bit player in Borden’s World’s Fair pageant.
+She belonged to a herd of 150 Jersey cows sent to the fair.
+Twice a day the herd would walk through the milking room and get milked on the rotolactator machinery.

 Borden’s PR firm, always looking for ways to increase the company’s exposure, began reviewing the questions submitted by the crowds.
 Which cow was Elsie, was an oft-repeated question.
 There was no Elsie, of course, but there soon would be.